ToffiCodes/ToffiCodes/README.md

 ### Hi there 👋

-  ·  🌱 I`m currently at a coding bootcamp and learning to code ·  🔭 hopefully soon to be web developer
+  ·  🌱 I`m currently at a coding bootcamp and learning to code <br>
+  ·  🔭 hopefully soon to be web developer <br>
-  ·  ⚡ full time gamer, nerd, anime, manga/manhwa and K-drama enthusiast ·  📫 How to reach me: please do not
+  ·  ⚡ full time gamer, nerd, anime, manga/manhwa and K-drama enthusiast <br>
+  ·  📫 How to reach me: please do not <br>
-  ·  💬 Do not ask me anything
+  ·  💬 Do not ask me anything <br>